The Complexity Classes of Hamming Distance Recoverable Robust Problems: Introduction

 \section{Introduction}

-The concept of \textit{robustness} in the field of optimization problems is a collection of models that consider uncertainties in the input.
+The concept of \textit{robustness} in the field of optimization problems comprises a collection of models that consider uncertainties in the input.
 These uncertainties may for example arise from faulty or inaccurate sensors or from a lack of knowledge.
 Robustness measures can model these types of uncertainty that occur in practical optimization instances into an \textit{uncertainty set}.
-The goal is to find solutions that are stable over all possible uncertainties in the uncertainty set.
-That is, these solutions remain good but not necessarily optimal regardless what the uncertainties turn out be in reality.
+The goal is to find solutions that are stable over all possible \emph{scenarios} in the uncertainty set.
+That is, these solutions remain good but not necessarily optimal regardless what the uncertainties turn out to be in reality.

-One specific robustness concept is \textit{recoverable robustness}, which is a recently introduced concept \cite{DBLP:series/lncs/LiebchenLMS09}.
-The input of a recoverable robust version of a problem $P$ is a \textit{base scenario} $\sigma_0$, which is an instance of problem $P$, as well as a set of \textit{uncertainty scenarios} $\textsf{S}$, whose members are again instances of $P$.
+One specific robustness concept is \textit{recoverable robustness}, which is a recently introduced concept \cite{DBLP:series/lncs/LiebchenLMS09} by Liebchen et al. The input of a recoverable robust version of a problem $P$ is a \textit{base scenario} $\sigma_0$, which is an instance of problem $P$, as well as a set of \textit{uncertainty scenarios} $\textsf{S}$, whose members are again instances of $P$.
 The set of uncertainty scenarios $\textsf{S}$ is the uncertainty set of the problem.
-We are asked to compute a base solution $\texttt{s}_0$ to the base scenario $\sigma_0$ and to compute recovery solutions $\texttt{s}$ to all members of the uncertainty scenarios $\sigma \in \textsf{S}$ such that $\texttt{s}_0$ and all $\texttt{s}$ are not too far away from each other corresponding to a distance measure.
+We are asked to compute a base solution $\texttt{s}_0$ to the base scenario $\sigma_0$ and to compute recovery solutions $\texttt{s}$ to all members of the uncertainty scenarios $\sigma \in \textsf{S}$ such that $\texttt{s}_0$ and $\texttt{s}$ are not too far away from each other according to a distance measure.
 The solution on the base scenario does not directly include the uncertainties but needs to include the potential to adapt the base solution $\texttt{s}_0$ to solutions $\texttt{s}$ within the given distance between the solutions.
 Thus, the base solution $\texttt{s}_0$ may be restricted by these possibly harmful scenarios.
-We consider mostly decision problems without cost functions, that is, we ask whether a solution exists or not without considering costs on the elements.
-This, however, is not a limitation because the corresponding decision problems with cost functions are equally complex.

 From a worst-case-analysis point of view, we assume that the uncertainty scenarios are chosen by an adversary.
 The algorithm computes a base solution with the potential to adapt to all scenarios.
 Then, the adversary chooses the most harmful scenario based on the base solution.
 Finally, the algorithm computes a recovery solution to adapt to the chosen scenario.